-Congenital spherocytic anemia is a disorder of the surface layer (membrane) of red blood cells.
+Hereditary spherocytic anemia is a rare disorder of the surface layer (membrane) of red blood cells.
 It leads to red blood cells that are shaped like spheres, and premature breakdown of red blood cells (hemolytic anemia).

 The anemia can vary from mild to severe.
 In severe cases the disorder may be found in early childhood.
 In mild cases it may go unnoticed until adulthood.